 Modernist design sterling silver double jigger.
 The beautiful mid-century form has a wave handle.
 Nice quality example.
 Made in Mexico circa 1960.
 2 7/8" H.

 Combination one- and two-ounce Modernist sterling cocktail jigger designed by Alphonse La Paglia.
 A native of Italy, La Paglia was commissioned to execute designs for Georg Jensen USA.
 The heavy silver blossom design jigger as pictured in "The American Designs-Jensen Silver" bears a double-eagle American silversmith mark circa 1952.
 3 1/2" H.

 Each sterling silver "cock"-tail pick has a detailed rooster as its finial.
-The picks are gilded.
-The set-of-six is fitted in its original silk- and- velvet-lined box.
-Each fully hallmarked: Adie Bros., Birmingham 1957.
+Each fully hallmarked: Walker & Hall, Birmingham, 1928.
+Set-of-six in original fitted box.
 2 7/8" L. each pick

 Sterling silver cocktail jigger made by Wallace Silver with a Bicentennial silver dollar set at the bottom.
 Eisenhower 1776-1976 can be seen within the bottom, and the Liberty Bell is viewed beneath.
 Designed with one- and two-ounce increments.
 Connecticut, 1976.
 2" H.

 Whimsical cocktail bar jigger in the form of a top hat.
 The hat is marked Handmade Sterling.
 A fine example for the collector of unusual jiggers.
 American circa 1940.
 1 3/4" H., 2 3/4" W.